Virtual workshop for residents

 This interactive and virtual workshop has been developed specifically for first year Family Medicine residents and second year specialty program residents.

-Delivered by highly experienced CMPA physician advisors, the workshop covers topics representing medical-legal issues frequently encountered by residents in CMPA case files: informed consent, documentation, disclosure of a patient safety incident (accident in Québec), and teamwork.
+Delivered by highly experienced CMPA physician advisors, the workshop covers topics representing medico-legal issues frequently encountered by residents in CMPA case files: informed consent, documentation, disclosure of a patient safety incident (accident in Québec), and teamwork.

 What to expect